dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 Here, the "vs. 1 worker" column expresses the percentage reduction in execution time relative to the sequential version.

-The associative container within the global `directory_statistics` result allows, among other actions, printing breakdowns like the one shown in the introduction of this article, or searching for information about a specific extension.
-As an example:
+The associative container within the final `directory_statistics` result can be used, among other things, to generate breakdowns like the one shown in the introduction or to retrieve statistics for a specific file extension.
+For example:

 <div class="dgv-cb">
 {% include parallel-directory-traversal/cb-7.html %}